Ultrasonic Cleaning Primer

 Higher frequencies also have the advantage of reducing the viscous boundary layer (Bernoulli effect) allowing the ultrasonics to "see" smaller particles.
 This is like lowering the water level in a stream so smaller stones can be seen.

-Branson offers a wide range of intermediate frequencies including 40 kHz, 80 kHz, 120 kHz and 170 kHz.
+Branson ultrasonic cleaners offer a wide range of intermediate frequencies including 40 kHz, 80 kHz, 120 kHz and 170 kHz.
 For extremely small particles.
 Frequencies above 350 kHz are generally chosen.
 Branson currently offers a MicroCoustics system at 400 kHz for these precision applications.

 WHY AN ULTRASONIC SYSTEM?